LouisCAD/Splitties/README.md

  modules, and for a better API.
 The next published version will be 2.0.0-alpha1.

 #### What won't break
 App Context is the only module guaranteed to have a non breaking API.
-You can already used it in stable libraries.
+You can already use it in stable libraries.

 #### What will break